Auckland Attractions for Families

 Auckland’s Hauraki Gulf has a year round population of bryde’s whales (a close relative of humpback whales).
 There are also bottlenose and common dolphins year round.
 Migrating humpback whales, pygmy blue whales and the occasional sperm whale.
 There are also frequent visits from Orca pods.
 Auckland Whale and Dolphin Safari is not cheap but it is totally worth the money and more.
 If you’ve never seen a whale before it is an unforgettable experience.
-Do not miss this activity while you’re staying in Auckland.
+Don’t miss this family activity while you’re staying in Auckland.

 Wero White Water Park is man made whitewater rafting and kayaking at it’s best.
 This is an awesome activity.
-With rafting activities suited to young children and adults alike with a optional 10m waterfall, Wero has something for everyone.
+With rafting activities suited to young children and adults alike with an optional 10m waterfall, Wero has something for the whole family.
 You’re going to get wet if you come here so be prepared.

 Auckland Zoo is a great family day out.
 With a wide variety of animals from New Zealand and around the world.
 See kiwi, tuatara and NZ’s cheeky kea.
 As well as lions, tigers, giraffes, hippos, zebras, rhinos and elephants.

 EcoZip Adventures is great fun for families with older kids or teenagers.
 You’ll need to have a head for heights or be looking to challenge yourself, it’s really high.
 This is actually pretty scary for adults as well as kids but it is great fun.
 Take the ferry to Waiheke and EcoZip can pick you up from the wharf.
-A great day out.
+A fun family day out.
 Or stay the night on Waiheke Island and make it a great weekend.